Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 ### Introduction
 Technical writers attend many meetings throughout the week.

-It can be challenging to keep track of all of the relevant information a writer would need to craft high-quality work when these meetings pile up; important details can be lost.
-By utilizing an AI-augmented workflow, I can extract every meaningful detail and theme from an engineering standup to understand how to serve the documentation needs of the team and create better deliverables.
+It can be challenging to keep track of all of the relevant information a writer would need to craft high-quality work when meetings pile up; important details can be lost.
+However, by using an AI-augmented workflow to extract meaningful information from a meeting, I can understand how to serve the documentation needs of the team and create better deliverables.

 In this example, I show my process for gathering relevant information from an engineering meeting and creating high-quality notes for reference in my documentation projects.